 How to Make a Mini Potting Shed – Easy DIY

-We love pottering around in our garden, especially this time of the year.
+We love pottering around in our highveld garden, especially this time of the year.
 There’s always so much to do, bulbs to plant, lawns to mow, edges to trim and tackling that odd creeper that seems to have taken over the world while we weren’t watching.
 It’s also the ideal time to finally make a little potting shed for our smaller garden tools.
-What is it with small garden tools?
+What is it with small tools?
 Whenever I look for them they’re MIA.
-It’s probably my own fault, I have this really bad habit of just leaving them somewhere when my mind changes gears.
+It’s probably my own fault.
+I have this really bad habit of just leaving them somewhere when my mind changes gears.
 We’ve even found them in the fridge on one or two occasions.
-Yup, gardening is thirsty work ;-) This mini potting shed is the ideal solution when you don’t have space for a real life-sized version.
-It’s easy to make and just big enough to hold the little garden necessities.
+Yup, gardening is thirsty work.
+This mini potting shed is the ideal solution for balcony gardens or when you don’t have space for a real life-sized version.
+It’s quick and easy to make, and just big enough to hold little garden necessities.

 Everything in one place